 So what is entailed in the upgrade?
 It depends on what you are starting with.
 If you have a 10 speed cassette already you are in luck.
 Most wide range cassettes are made for 10 or 11 speeds and you can just add a wide range cassette.
 Sunrace makes a good one that is 11-42T with 10 or 11 cogs.
 You may need to make some changes to your derailleur like a Wolf Tooth Components Goatlink or a longer B-screw to enable it clear the 42 tooth cog.

 If however, you are like me and have an 8 or 9 speed cassette you will need to upgrade to a 10 speed as that is where the new wide range cassettes start.
-(Edit: the previous sentence is no longer true as Sunrace now makes wide range cassettes 11-40/11-42 for 8 and 9 speed drive trains.)
+(Edit: the previous sentence is no longer true as Sunrace now makes wide range cassettes 11-40/11-42 for 8-speed and 9-speed drive trains.
+Available here.)
 Fortunately, Shimano and SRAM 8 and 9 speeds have the same cassette body type as the 10 speed so without needing to get a new hub and wheel you can upgrade the cassette.
 In addition to a new cassette you will also need a new shifter and derailleur.
 This can all be had for less than you might think.
 I will give a list of the components I used later.
 This is also an excuse and an opportunity to get some good performance components in your drive train.
 While I was at it in addition to a nice drive train upgrade, I took the opportunity to fix up my handlebars using Shimano I-Spec B components.
 Handlebars can get pretty crowded and awkward for DIY e-bikers.
 More about that upgrade here.

 The bike I started with was a Cannondale Lefty with a 9 speed cassette.
 After doing a BBSHD conversion on it I loved everything about it except for the unfortunate tradeoff between speed and climbing ability the loss of 2 of my chainrings forced on me.
 It was while researching my options that I discovered that this limitation could be overcome with a wide range cassette but I would need to upgrade my drive train to a 10 speed.
 The best 11-42t 10 speed cassette at the best price I could find was made by Sunrace.
 I got the Sunrace CSMS3 steel cassette.